ponylang/pony-tutorial/docs/pattern-matching/as.md

     end
 ```

-Thinking of the `as` keyword as "an attempt to match that will error if not matched" is a good mental mode to have.
+Thinking of the `as` keyword as "an attempt to match that will error if not matched" is a good mental model to have.
 If you don't care about handling the "not matched" case that causes an error when using `as`, you can rewrite an `as` to use match without an error like:

 ```pony
 actor Main